ChiragBhoyar14/Investment-Calculator/README.md

 - Understand reactive state management.
 - Learn how to structure Angular projects.
 - Gain experience with TypeScript for safer, scalable code.
+- Explore both standalone and module-based Angular design patterns.

 ## License

-This project is for educational
+This project is for educational purposes only.